sashasochka/sashasochka.github.io/_posts/2014-05-05-my-microsoft-intership.md

 I made the conclusions and the second interview went much better, I was much more confident, almost didn't rush and in general had a feeling that, if my first interview was not that bad, I would almost 100% come to the next stage.
 I guess, in summary, my chances were probably 30%/70%.
-My HR wrote me that I'd have an answer in about 6-8 weeks.
+My recruiter wrote me that I'd have an answer in about 6-8 weeks.

 And then, Microsoft finally scheduled it's first interview for me.
 Although the tasks were quite similar but the process itself was a bit different.
 First of all, it wasn't a phone interview.
 I was lucky - Microsoft guys flew to Kyiv - it was chosen as a central interviewing place in the East Europe!